Last updated: March 21, 2022

 For security, compatibility and performance reasons, Pressbooks restricts the range of third-party plugins that are included on our hosted networks.
 Anyone interested in using a particular WordPress plugin with our hosted offering of Pressbooks is welcome to submit a plugin request.
 All requested plugins undergo a review process and are evaluated with reference to our plugins policy.

 Please see below for a list of plugins evaluated to date and the results of the evaluation.
-We update this list on a quarterly basis (see the top of the document for a “last updated” date).

 Note: Available plugins may differ based on service level.
 Some plugins listed below are part of the Pressbooks hosting stack and may not be administered by network managers.

 The list of disallowed plugins below is not a judgement on the quality or suitability of these plugins for various use cases.
-Plugins are generally disallowed because: they are incompatible with the Pressbooks application in a non-trivial way, they duplicate functionality that exists within the Pressbooks application, or they do not meet the performance requirements of our enterprise hosting service.
+Plugins are generally disallowed because they are incompatible with the Pressbooks application in a non-trivial way, they duplicate functionality that exists within the Pressbooks application, or they do not meet the performance requirements of our enterprise hosting service.

 - Broken Link Checker